 In 2010, we made iPads available to Primary School classes, and MacBooks were introduced into Secondary School classes.
 Now all students and teachers in grades 4 to 14 have their own personal iPad to help them learn, collaborate and carry out projects.

-Our innovative teachers make use of technology in a range of ways to help students work together better, and to discover more about the subjects they are learning.
+Our innovative teachers make use of technology in a range of ways to help students work better together, and to discover more about the subjects they are learning.

 Our ICT curriculum for grades 6 to 8 encourages students to explore and master computer tools and creative software, while also focusing on the importance of Digital Citizenship.
 Students have access to both Macs and PCs in our two computer suites.
 MacBook Air laptops are also available for class projects.